 On inspection of the worksite, an inspector under the OSHA cited both Hensel Phelps and CVI Development for safety violations.
 The OSHA administrative Judge passed an order that the General Contractor cannot be cited for the violations committed by its subcontractor when none of the General Contractor’s employees are affected by the Safety violations.

 In the light of the above decision of the 5th Circuit Court, now the workers on a construction site cannot be expected to work in dangerous situations and accept the risk as a part of their job.
-The safety at the workplace is of paramount importance and due to this, it is the duty of the Contractors, State Authorities and the Local Authorities to treat the safety of the workers on the highest priority.
+Safety at the workplace is of paramount importance.
+Due to this, it is the Contractors, State Authorities, and the Local Authorities’ duty to treat the workers’ safety as the highest priority.

 Due to this, the Authorities are now empowered to cite the General Contractors for the violations committed by their subcontractors and pursue criminal charges against them if those safety violations resulted in injury or death at the construction site.